Generalized Hitchin systems on rational surfaces: Degenerations

 In the $q$-difference case, we noted that we can often absorb particularly well-behaved singularities into a twist; something similar applies here, and we should perform an elementary transformation centered at the subscheme with ideal $(y,w^2)$.
 That is, blow up this subscheme, minimally desingularize, then blow down the original fiber and the $-2$-curve.
 The resulting morphism on $\P^1\times \P^1$ is

 where the new coordinates relate to the original coordinates by

 and the new anticanonical curve has equation $y_1^2x_0^2$.
 The cokernel has smooth support, so there is no difficulty in resolving its intersection with the anticanonical curve.
-The support $y_0^2x_0=y_1^2x_1$ meets the anticanonical curve in a $6$-jet, and each of the first five blowups introduces a new component to the anticanonical curve, with multiplicities $3$, $4$, $3$, $2$, and $1$ resepctively.
-The result is a curve of Kodaira type $III^*$, except with one reduced fiber removed.
+The support $y_0^2x_0=y_1^2x_1$ meets the anticanonical curve in a $6$-jet, and each of the first five blowups introduces a new component to the anticanonical curve, with multiplicities $3$, $4$, $3$, $2$, and $1$ respectively.
+The result is a curve of Kodaira type $\text{III}^*$, except with one reduced fiber removed.
 As for the sheaf itself, we started with support of class $2s+f$ and blew up 6 points, so the result is a $-2$-curve as expected.
 (Had we started from the sheaf on $F_2$, we would have obtained a sheaf with first Chern class class $2s+3f-2e_1-2e_2-e_3-e_4-e_5-e_6-e_7-e_8$, which is naturally also a positive (real) root.)

 In general, a rigid second-order equation (of whatever kind) can always be transformed by a sequence of elementary transformations into one of class $2s+f-e_1-e_2-e_3-e_4-e_5-e_6$.
 (That is, this is the unique class in the fundamental chamber with respect to $D_m$ and satisfying $D\cdot f=2$.)
 We can thus describe a moduli space of rigid equations, namely the locally closed substack of ${\cal X}^{\alpha}_6$ on which this class represents a $-2$-curve.
-Since we can readily rule out the existence of $-d$-curves for $d>2$, it is a (reasonably small) finite problem to determine the strata corresponding to different decompositions of the anticanonical curve.
-There are a total of $3182$ strata, but the action of $W(D_6)$ reduces this to only $41$ equivalence classes, each of which describes a different kind of hypergeometric equation.
+Since we can readily rule out the existence of $-d$-curves for $d>2$, it is a (reasonably small) finite problem to determine the different types of anticanonical surfaces that arise.
+There are a total of $3182$ such types, but the action of $W(D_6)$ reduces this to only $41$ equivalence classes, each of which describes a different kind of hypergeometric equation.
 These range from the elliptic hypergeometric equation (satisfied by the order 1 elliptic beta integral) down to the two maximally degenerate cases, the Airy equation and the $q$-difference equation $v(q^2z)=\beta z v(z)$, passing through examples such as the differential and difference equations satisfied by the hypergeometric function of type ${}_2F_1$.